annieboltwood/Waveform-Generator/README.md

 This project was created for my Multimedia Systems course at SFU.
 The goal was to create a program that could read a selected .wav audio file and display the visual representation of the sound waves to the user

 ## Features
-  --- File Selector
+- File Selector
-  --- Single and Multichannel file reading
+- Single and Multichannel file reading
-  --- Sample and Frequency Display
+- Sample and Frequency Display

-## Getting Started

-Explain how someone can get started with your project.
-This could include prerequisites, installation steps, etc.

 ### Prerequisites